romeokienzler/new_horizons/README.md

 to any Kubernetes environment.

 In addition, KIND - Kubernetes in Docker - can be installed as well.
-Therefore, the only pre-requisites for running *New horizons* are:
+Therefore, the only pre-requisites for running *New Horizons* are:

 1. A working *docker* installation
 1. The *git* command line tool